Zoom transitions

 Zoom transitions in UIKit

-Since UIKit views are reference types, the destination and source can be established in one place by setting the preferredTransition property of the destination view controller to zoom(options:sourceViewProvider:), so the implementation is arguably easier than in SwiftUI.
+Since UIKit views are reference types, the destination and source can be established in one place by setting the preferredTransition property of the destination view controller to zoom(options:sourceViewProvider:).

 Using navigation push